There are many wonderful aspects to hand-made items.

 We’re sure you can think of even more benefits to small-scale production and although it’s a process that’s fallen from favour over the last few decades, there’s no doubt that many people have already started to miss it.
 Where are the homely creations that came down through the family?
 Where are the cosy soft furnishings that were unique and comforting?
 Where are the wonderful baby layettes and tiny, carefully-knitted garments that are well-made and warming?

 Find Cath Kidston prints alongside Liberty lawns in their fabric collection; if you sew yourself you’ll also be familiar with the Moda and Timeless Treasure brands.
 They’re all 100% cotton and any quilt, topper or bunting made from these can be safely washed to keep them clean and bright.
-Cold nights are the perfect time to bring out one of Meadow Craft’s lap quilts so you can curl up with warm knees and toes of an evening: Tracy and Jan can back them in machine-washable fleece for extra cosiness and any spillages aren’t a problem because, again, they can be popped in washing machine on a gentle cycle and come out good as new despite any minor incident with the hot chocolate!
+Cold nights are the perfect time to bring out one of Meadow Craft’s lap quilts so you can curl up with warm knees and toes of an evening: Jan can back them in machine-washable fleece for extra cosiness and any spillages aren’t a problem because, again, they can be popped in washing machine on a gentle cycle and come out good as new despite any minor incident with the hot chocolate!
 They don’t have to be used to curl up under; they’re the perfect size for wall hangings too and if you love your home cottage-style, they’re a must-have to finish off the decor.

 Quilts for babies and children are also a speciality but both tops and reverses are made from pure 100% cotton for safety reasons and they’re filled with a pure cotton wadding too, to make them snuggly but breathable and safe.
-If the colours or designs you want aren’t readily available off the peg, Tracy and Jan can make one for you with around 10 days turnaround time and you can then enjoy a bespoke gift that will last forever and hopefully keep future generations warm too.
+If the colours or designs you want aren’t readily available off the peg, Jan can make one for you with around 10 days turnaround time and you can then enjoy a bespoke gift that will last forever and hopefully keep future generations warm too.
 If you’re looking for something for older children, there’s also a selection of Marvel, DC and Disney fabrics available: not even Iron Man likes being cold…

-Meadow Craft’s range of stock isn’t limited to the simple – they loves a challenge and they’re happy to hear from you with whatever design you have in mind, no matter how unusual it is.
+Meadow Craft’s range of stock isn’t limited to the simple – they love a challenge and they’re happy to hear from you with whatever design you have in mind, no matter how unusual it is.
 You’d be amazed at what can be done with a sewing machine, some pins and a great imagination!

 Knitting and crochet too is available to order; there was a time when any new addition to the family would be knitted for, from vests to matinee coats and although these traditions fell from favour, they’re seeing a massive surge in popularity as people recognise fondly the time and effort that friends and family put in when making these unique items and how no babies memory box looks quite the same without these cherished, tiny, traditional items.
 But what do you do if you want any of these items but don’t know where to start?